CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-crafted process skill with excellent workflow clarity and actionability — the gate check, five-step cycle, routing table, and anti-drift guardrails provide genuinely useful structure for a complex meta-task.
-Its main weakness is verbosity: the core message is repeated in multiple forms, and the graphviz diagrams, while visually appealing, consume significant tokens for information that could be conveyed more efficiently.
-The monolithic structure would benefit from splitting some sections into referenced files.
+This is a well-crafted meta-skill with excellent workflow clarity and actionability.
+The mandatory gate check, five-step cycle, and anti-pattern prevention are strong differentiators.
+The main weakness is moderate verbosity — the core message is repeated in multiple forms (overview, gate section, red flags, key insight), and the graphviz diagrams consume tokens that simple lists could replace more efficiently.

 Suggestions

-Replace the graphviz dot diagrams with compact bullet-point decision trees to save tokens while preserving clarity.
+Remove the graphviz dot diagrams and replace with compact bullet-point decision trees to save significant tokens while preserving clarity.

 DimensionReasoningScore